qMaxXen/CalcOverlay/README.md

 # Ninjabrainbot Calculator Overlay

+> [!NOTE]
+>  I haven't tested it on Windows, but it works great for me on Linux.

 A Java program that generates an image displaying the certainty percentage of hitting the stronghold, the coordinates of the Nether portal, and the distance to the stronghold portal.

 ## How to use